 An organization of arctic explorers, such as Lord Asriel.
 The group maintains a headquarters in London.

 An explorer and member of high society in Britain who often finds himself at odds with the Magisterium’s ideals and theology.
 Lord Asriel embarked on a journey to the arctic north under the ruse of visiting the king of Lapland, a country that exists in Lyra’s world.
 In actuality, he ventured to take photographs of Dust during the Aurora.
 Through the Aurora, when the veil between worlds appears at its thinnest, Asriel glimpsed the presence of a city existing in an alternate reality.
 Asriel is Lyra’s uncle.
 His daemon is a snow leopard named Stelmaria (voiced by Helen McCrory).
+[Episode 2 spoilers] In the episode titled “The Idea of North,” Mrs. Coulter, in a fit of anger, drops the revelation that Asriel is really Lyra’s father.

 An orphan girl raised by Master Carne (Clarke Peters) and the scholars at Jordan College.
 Adventurous, high spirited, kind hearted, and, at times, a bit too reckless, Lyra dreams of following her uncle, Lord Asriel, on his adventures in the north.
 But, after she foils an assassination plot against him as he arrives at Jordan College to present blasphemous discoveries, Lyra soon gains bigger problems to deal with.
 Mrs. Coulter, a mysterious woman, arrives and takes a liking to the young girl and offers her a place as her assistant.
 Lyra takes it, hoping to leave Oxford to find her friend Roger, the latest victim in a string of child kidnappings.
 Lyra’s daemon is Pantalaimon.